pmajka/poSSum/README.md

     http://releases.ubuntu.com/12.04/ubuntu-12.04.4-server-amd64.iso

 The system was installed with the default settings.
 Only the system locale were altered.

 InsightToolkit 4.3.1
 --------------------

 The Possum framework requires the InsightToolkit (ITK, http://www.itk.org/) image processing library.
-PosSSum was created and tested using ITK 4.3.1 (http://sourceforge.net/projects/itk/files/itk/4.3/InsightToolkit-4.3.1.tar.gz/download) thus this ITK version is recommended.
+Possum was implemented and tested with ITK 4.3.1 (http://sourceforge.net/projects/itk/files/itk/4.3/InsightToolkit-4.3.1.tar.gz/download) thus this ITK version is recommended.
 Due to rapid development of the ITK framework it is not guaranteed (although quite likely) that the Possum will work